-Uttar Pradesh: Gangster Vikas Dubey killed in police encounter
+Uttar Pradesh: Gangster Vikas Dubey killed in police custody

 The police claimed that Dubey tried to escape after one of the vehicles escorting him to Kanpur overturned.

-Gangster Vikas Dubey, who was arrested in connection with the murder of eight policemen in Kanpur, was killed in an encounter with the police on Friday morning, the police told ANI.
+Gangster Vikas Dubey, who was arrested in connection with the murder of eight policemen in Kanpur, was killed in police custody on Friday morning, the police told ANI.

 The police claimed that one of the vehicles of the Uttar Pradesh Police escorting Dubey back to the state from Madhya Pradesh overturned on a highway early in the morning.
 He then tried to escape, the police alleged.